janko/shrine-example/README.md

-# Shrine example
+# Shrine Roda example

-This an app for demonstrating how easy it is to implement complex file upload flow with [Shrine].
+This is a Roda & Sequel demo for [Shrine].
+It demonstrates how easy it is to implement complex file upload flow with [Shrine].
 It allows the user to add or remove photos.

 Uploading: